eyalbenivri/CP100_Sela/lab-04-storage/README.md

 e.
 Choose a location.
 The location should fit to your production needs

+Note: if you've completed lab 3, and you are using the same machine, skip to step 5.

 ### 2. Create an ubuntu based VM

 a.
 Open the Google Cloud Developer Console